 The decision to reunify and the process of reunification is made up of numerous conversations with the child, family and their network.
 Conversations with parents are central to this and require practitioners to draw on communication skills based on unconditional positive regard to work with the resistance, anger, disempowerment, shame and grief a parent experiences when a child is removed from their care.

 From day 1, parents need to understand the reasons a child entered care (immediate harm indicators recorded in the safety assessment), ongoing risks to the safety of the child (recorded in the Family Risk Evaluation) and how to achieve safety and demonstrate acts of protection.
-Using the Collaborative Assessment and Planning tool with parents helps to build a picture of these elements and to ensure both strengths and worries are considered.
-This informs the development of the case plan and the Safe Contact tool.
+Using the Collaborative Assessment and Planning Framework tool with parents helps to build a picture of these elements and to ensure both strengths and worries are considered.
+This informs the development of the case plan and the Safe Contact Tool.
 Transparent conversations will help to clarify what they can expect from practitioners and what practitioners will expect from them.
 Explain the non-negotiables and then work together to develop solutions.

 It is important to communicate clearly that reunification is the preferred primary permanency goal.
 The process of achieving this outcome also includes conversations around concurrent case planning and the need to involve the family in planning for an alternative permanency option just in case reunification cannot occur.
 Consider the Framework for Practice values of family and community connection, partnership, strengths and solutions, curiosity and learning.
 Ensure conversations with Aboriginal and Torres Strait Islander families are shaped by the elements of the Aboriginal and Torres Strait Islander Child Placement Principle, especially partnership, participation and connection.
 Involving an independent person and the Family Participation Program can strengthen participation for Aboriginal and Torres Strait Islander parents and older children.